floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml.md

 * Assertion Consumer Service URL or Single Sign On URL: The IdP will send authentication information to this URL.
 This must be the publicly visible URL of Kibana followed by the path `/searchguard/saml/acs`.
 For example, `https://kibana.example.com:5601/searchguard/saml/acs`

-Additionally, you need to make sure that the roles of a user are mapped to a SAML assertion.
+* Make sure that the roles of a user are mapped to a SAML assertion.

+* All users which are supposed to be able to log in to Kibana, must have certain privileges.
+If you are using the default `sg_roles_mapping.yml` configuration, just make sure that the IdP assigns the role `kibanauser` to all wanted users.
+The default `sg_roles_mapping.yml` then maps this to the Search Guard role `SGS_KIBANA_USER`.
+If you are not using the default `sg_roles_mapping` you need to make sure that it maps  `SGS_KIBANA_USER` to a suitable backend role provided by the IdP.

 You need to keep a couple of values from the IdP setup ready for the next step.
 These values are: